Cybnate/Counterparty/README.md

 blocks.
 When an order expires, all escrowed funds are returned to the parties that originally had them.

-Order Matches waiting for Bitcoin payments expire after twenty blocks (originally otherwise); the constituent orders are replenished.
+Order Matches waiting for Peercoin payments expire after twenty blocks (originally otherwise); the constituent orders are replenished.

 In general, there can be no such thing as a fake order, because the assets that each party is offering are stored in escrow.
-However, it is impossible to escrow bitcoins, so those attempting to buy bitcoins may ask that only orders which pay a fee in bitcoins to Bitcoin miners be matched to their own.
-On the other hand, when creating an order to sell bitcoins, a user may pay whatever fee he likes.
+However, it is impossible to escrow peercoins, so those attempting to buy peercoins may ask that only orders which pay a fee in peercoins to the Peercoin network be matched to their own.
+On the other hand, when creating an order to sell peercoins, a user may pay whatever fee he likes (**Cybnate: this section about fees needs to be looked at**).
 Partial orders pay partial fees.
-These fees are designated in the code as `fee_required` and `fee_provided`, and as orders involving BTC are matched (expired), these fees (required and provided) are debited (sometimes replenished), in proportion to the fraction of the order that is matched.
-That is, if an order to sell 1 BTC has a `fee_provided` of 0.01 BTC (a 1%), and that order matches for 0.5 BTC initially, then the `fee_provided_remaining` for that order will thenceforth be 0.005 BTC.
-*Provided* fees, however, are not replenished upon failure to make BTC payments, or their anti‐trolling effect would be voided.
+These fees are designated in the code as `fee_required` and `fee_provided`, and as orders involving PPC are matched (expired), these fees (required and provided) are debited (sometimes replenished), in proportion to the fraction of the order that is matched.
+That is, if an order to sell 1 PPC has a `fee_provided` of 0.01 PPC (a 1%), and that order matches for 0.5 PPC initially, then the `fee_provided_remaining` for that order will thenceforth be **0.005 PPC. <-issue** *Provided* fees, however, are not replenished upon failure to make PPC payments, or their anti‐trolling effect would be voided.

-Payments of bitcoins to close order matches waiting for bitcoins are done with the a **BTCpay** message, which stores in its data field only the string concatenation of the transaction hashes which compose the Order Match which it fulfils.
+Payments of peercoins to close order matches waiting for peercoins are done with the a **PPCpay** message, which stores in its data field only the string concatenation of the transaction hashes which compose the Order Match which it fulfils.